mr-bt/manager.README/README.md

 ##### The meeting

 The below format is a blueprint.
 All team members must be prepared for the meeting to actively and assertively contribute.
-Time is a scarce resource for us all, attending and participating in the session, it's a moral duty to your teammates and a formal duty to me.
+Time is a scarce resource for us all.
+Attending and participating, it's a moral duty to your teammates and a formal duty to me.

 1. Overview (5-15 min): I'll provide an overview of the KPIs, progress, sometimes go in-depth on some, and shared business or cross-department information.
 2. Team members round (30 min): each team member will share with the team key achievements, disappointments, issues, concerns and learnings.
 What's hot on their plate.
 What's the plan for the week.